yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 Given that you will be up-to-speed on the StackOverflow codebase (and have been introduced to TypeScript, React, NodeJS, and testing frameworks), and that you will have a team of four, we expect that the features that you propose will be more complex than the features implemented in the individual assignments.

-A typical project may be larger than 2x of the size of IP1+IP2 and may take anywhere from 150-250 hours (5 weeks, 4 members).
+A typical project may be larger than 3x of the size of IP1+IP2 and may take anywhere from 150-250 hours (5 weeks, 3 or 4 members).

 Feel free to look at existing systems like [Stackoverlow](https://stackoverflow.com/), [Quora](https://www.quora.com/), [reddit](https://www.reddit.com/) and similar stack exchange sites for inspiration on new features to build.
 Examples of features that students have proposed include: